spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/content/blocks/edit-placeholders-in-cms-blocks.md

 4. Click **Save**.
     This refreshes the page with a success message displayed.

-## Reference information: Edit placeholders of a CMS block
+## Reference information: Edit placeholders in a CMS block

 The only field for editing placeholders is **CONTENT**.
 Depending on the template of a block, the block can have different placeholders.
 On the **Edit CMS Block Glossary** page, placeholders are represented by tabs.
+So, using the editing tools in the **CONTENT** field, you can add content per placeholder per locale.
+After adding the content, click **Save**.
+This will refresh the page with a success message displayed.

-Apart from the usual editing tools, you can add content items to blocks.
+Apart from the usual editing tools, you can add content items to blocks' placeholders.
 To add a content item in the editor, do the following:

 1. In the **CONTENT** field of the needed placeholder, place your cursor where you want to add the content item to.